-The ASY are some of the best all-rounder earphones in terms of sound a comfort.
+The ASY are some of the best all-rounder earphones in terms of sound and comfort.
 They are beautiful to look at, straightforward to wear, and pleasure to listen to.
 Sure, they are not perfect, but easily outperform many of the earphoens on AudioBudget.
 The treble might not be as sparkly as I like, but it is about as comfortable as it can be without losing too much detail.

 At least the meshes are sturdy and don't fall off, unlike Tennmak Pro.